top of page

 This, I find, is certainly of the better terms - easily understood by most without too much accompanying explanation.
 Then again, sometimes when I double check if they understand it, it turns out they think I capture portraits in court meetings or at weddings!
 It’s an easy transition though to then say ‘well, not quite - I don’t draw them, I draw what they say!’.

-This is also a great one, as it suggests we’re not merely ‘Illustrators’, but Strategic Thinking Partners, which is almost always the case.
+This is also a great one, as it suggests we’re not merely ‘Illustrators’, but Strategic Thinking Partners, which is often the case.
 We lend our creative, visual thinking brain to our clients to create wonders together!
-I use this term when appropriate, but not all of my work requires this type of strategic thinking - I feel most like a Visual Strategist when I’m doing Visual Facilitation work, co-creating Workshops, Journey Maps, Purpose, Value and Strategy Graphics.
+I use this term when appropriate, but not all of my work requires this type of strategic thinking - I feel most like a Visual Strategist when I’m doing Visual Facilitation work, co-creating Workshops, Strategic Visuals, Journey Maps, Purpose, Value and Strategy Graphics.

 There's a lot of overlap with Graphic Recording and these terms are often used interchangeably, but they can refer to completely different things!
 They are, at least, both based on listening, but Graphic Facilitation generally means more dialogue and interaction, as opposed to ‘just’ listening and drawing.